 CREATING LARGE GROUP DIALOGUE IN ORGANISATIONS AND SOCIETY

-A two-year residential professional development programme – from October 2017 to July 2019
+A two-year residential professional development programme – from January 2018 to October 2019

 The day will come when whole communities and nations will deal with their affairs in this way.

 - SH Foulkes, founder of Group Analysis (1975)

 Since Patrick de Maré began his pioneering study of large groups at the IGA in the 1970s it has become clear that real dialogue in a large group can release enormous potential for individual and collective creativity.